hdelva/fosite/thesis/report.md

 \caption{Undefined Behavior}\label{smp:undef}
 \end{code}

-The `ereport` function never returns, it does some logging before calling `exit`.
-In the mind of the developer this prevents the division by zero on the next line.
+Code sample \ref{smp:undef} was part of PostgreSQL @wang.
+The call to `ereport` on line 2 never returns, it does some logging before calling `exit`.
+In the mind of the developer this prevents the division by zero on line 7.
 Looking at the code on Github, the function this sample came from indicates that calling it will return a `Datum` struct.
+According to the language specification, this function _must_ return a value each time it's called.
 The body of the null check does not return anything, so the compiler concludes that the rest of the function will also be executed and division by `arg2` will always get occur.

-Division by zero is undefined in C, so the compiler concludes that `arg2` won't ever be zero -- it wouldn't get used in a division otherwise.
+Division by zero is also undefined in C, so the compiler concludes that `arg2` won't ever be zero -- it wouldn't get used in a division otherwise.
 As a result, the null check gets flagged as dead code, and is removed entirely.

-Code sample \ref{smp:undef_f} contains the fixed code.
-By adding an explicit return (in the form a macro), the compiler leaves the null check intact.

 \begin{code}
   \begin{tcblisting}{listing only,